 How is loan interest calculated?

-When you take out a loan, you'll notice that it comes with an annual interest percentage rate or APR.
-Your lender takes the balance of your loan and multiplies it according to your rate to calculate the interest for each monthly instalment.
+When you take out a loan, it comes with an annual interest percentage rate or APR.
+Your lender takes the balance of your loan and multiplies it according to that rate to calculate the interest for each monthly instalment.

 To determine the loan interest on a loan amount use our handy